bot-cast presents | 5 MIN READ

 One of the primary reasons for low sales is a leaky sales funnel.
 This is where CRO tools (Conversion Rate Optimization) pitch in.
 SaaS companies are in the constant loop of turning visitors into users, leads into PQLs(Product Qualified Leads), and PQLs into paying customers.
 This means constantly monitoring and revising conversions, engagement, and upselling to keep the growth intact.
 CRO tools shown below give the much-needed push in between where the process becomes stagnant.

-In the above example, we deployed a popup for our Live Chat tool, which was very successful because of its simple sleek design and content.
-As a result, this exit-intent popup brought in a CTR of ~ 26% and increased our leads by 9%.
+In the above example, we deployed a popup for our white label blogs which was successful as this exit-intent popup brought in a CTR of ~ 26% and increased our leads by 9%.

-Sticky Bars: A sticky bar is a horizontal bar on the website used for increasing conversions.
+A sticky bar is a horizontal bar on the website used for increasing conversions.
 It often has a crisp message with a powerful CTA.
 Sticky bars are an excellent alternative for companies that don’t want to use popups as they aren’t as intrusive.
-You may noticed lot of startups using it make announcements or promotions for a webinar, funding round, new feature release etc.

 75% of your website visitors will leave without giving you any information, and your anonymous visitors will be just that - anonymous.
 And a big reason why we need to look at this is because you are burning a lot of advertisement dollars into these eyeballs on your website, and it only makes sense to deploy a mechanism that gives better engagement, conversion and ROI.